SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

 ## Quantum Circuits
 In quantum computing, a *quantum circuit* represents a sequence of operations that are intended to be applied to qubits.

-Let's start by an example.
+Let's start with an example.
 We are going to start by importing `Snowflurry`.

 ```jldoctest basics; output = false
 using Snowflurry